irosyadi/irosyadi.github.io/app/browser-extension-addon.md

 ### Tab Management
 - Auto Tab Discard : Increase browser speed and reduce memory load and when you have numerous open tabs.
 - Containerise : Firefox extension to automatically open websites in a container
-- Containers theme : Change theme colour based on your container color
+- Containers theme : Change theme color based on your container color
-- Facebook Container : Facebook Container isolates your Facebook activity from the rest of your web activity in order to prevent Facebook from tracking you outside of the Facebook website via third party cookies.
+- Facebook Container : Facebook Container isolates your Facebook activity from the rest of your web activity in order to prevent Facebook from tracking you outside the Facebook website via third party cookies.
 - Firefox Multi-Account Containers : Multi-Account Containers helps you keep all the parts of your online life contained in different tabs.
-- Sidebery : Addon for managing tabs, containers (contextual identities) and bookmarks in sidebar.
+- Sidebery : Add-on for managing tabs, containers (contextual identities) and bookmarks in sidebar.

 ### RSS
 - Awesome RSS : Puts an RSS/Atom subscribe button back in URL bar